-Highly Sensitive People/ Orchids are those individuals who have a biological make up that means the are more prone to extreme emotion, including anxiety.
+Highly Sensitive People/ Orchids are those individuals who have a biological make up that means the are more prone to extreme emotions, including anxiety.
 It’s based upon biology, some people have what’s called.
 Sensory Processing Sensitivity.
 Which is “an increased sensitivity of the central nervous system and a deeper cognitive processing of physical, social and emotional stimuli’ .

 People with is trait have a tendency to pause and check in novel situations, engage more of their mind/brain into tasks and situations and have heighten emotions, both positive and negative.

-If you are a sensitive type, or know someone who might be.
+If you are a sensitive type, or know someone who might be

 For those of you who feel overwhelmed by the world.
 Or if you know of someone who seem to be sensitive there’s a book to help explain it and now a documentary film, Sensitive the Movie.

 The film uses personal stories, acted scenes and conversations with professionals to explain the trait of High sensitivity.

 This trait is something more of us need to understand.
 So we can educate children more effectively, find better jobs and recognise that people with this trait are not flawed.
 But rather have skills that can prove to be valuable.